 2. Object Animations: Controls the animation of specific elements within the currently selected slide.

-How to Add Animation to Google Slides (Step-by-Step)
+How to Make Animation to Google Slides (Step-by-Step)

 2. In Motion Panel, click “+ Add animation.”
 A default “Appear” effect will appear.

 3. Click the dropdown menu to select the type of animation.
-Popular choices include:
+Popular animations in Google Slides include:

 - Appear / Fade In: Subtle and professional.